RobertsonRhyan/CLD_LAB06/README.md

 > How can you change the number of instances temporarily to 3?

-In the "Deplyoment details" -> "Actions" -> "Scale" -> change 2 to 3.
+In the "Deployment details" -> "Actions" -> "Scale" -> change 2 to 3.

 ![Scale Deplyoment](/screenshots/task_03_01.png)